 You can basically rent out any equipment you have, including cameras, tools, music equipment, workout equipment, etc. And, besides some back-and-forth with the renters, you’ll not have to spend any extra time on this idea!

 There’s one caveat with equipment rental, though.
-If you do this on the side without formal agreements, your tools (or other product) might get stolen or accidentally broken.
+If you do this on the side without formal agreements, your tools (or other products) might get stolen or accidentally broken.
 So, this isn’t a really long-term passive income stream (compared to investments, for example).
 But, if everything goes well in the short term, you’ll have made a bunch of cash without spending anything extra and with little time investment.

 Let’s say you own a business with a couple of parking spaces that you don’t use, or you have an extra space in your garage.
 Why not rent these spots out?
 You can even start a whole business by buying and renting parking spaces!